John Laurie: TV and film

-Laurie's first film was the 1930 film Juno and the Paycock, which was directed by Alfred Hitchcock.
-Hitchcock did not forget Laurie and cast him in the role of John the Crofter in what would become the actor's breakthrough third film, The 39 Steps in 1935.
-Laurie had first met Laurence Olivier at the Old Vic and went on to make their first film appearance together in the 1936 adaptation of As You Like It.
+Laurie's first film was the 1930 film Juno and the Paycock, directed by Alfred Hitchcock.
+Hitchcock next cast him as John the Crofter in 1935's The 39 Steps, a breakthrough role for Laurie in just his third film.
+In 1936 Laurie and fellow Old Vic alumnus Laurence Olivier made their first film appearance together in As You Like It.
 Laurie went on to appear in Olivier's three Shakespearean films, Henry V (1944), Hamlet (1948), and Richard III (1955).
-During the Second World War, Laurie served in the Home Guard, experience that would be useful for later projects.
+During the Second World War Laurie served in the Home Guard, experience that would be useful for later projects.
 Other roles included Peter Manson in Michael Powell's The Edge of the World (1937), Clive Candy's batman in Powell and Pressburger's The Life and Death of Colonel Blimp (1943), a gardener in Medal for the General (1944), the farmer recruit in The Way Ahead (1944), and the brothel proprietor in Fanny by Gaslight (1944).
-In the film I Know Where I'm Going!
-(1945), another Powell and Pressburger production, Laurie had a small speaking part in a céilidh sequence for which he was also credited as an adviser.
+In the 1945 Powell and Pressburger film I Know Where I'm Going! he had a small speaking part in a céilidh sequence for which he was also credited as an adviser.
 In the next decade, he played the psychiatrist Dr. James Garsten in Mine Own Executioner (1947), the repugnant Pew in Disney's Treasure Island (1950), Angus in Pandora and the Flying Dutchman (1951), and Dr. MacFarlane in Hobson's Choice (1954).